Disformal Transformations in Scalar-Torsion Gravity: Conclusion

 We have discussed disformal transformations in the context of scalar-torsion extensions of teleparallel gravity and derived the transformation behavior of the most important geometric quantities used in these theories.
 Based on these transformation rules, we have constructed a class of scalar-torsion theories of gravity which is closed under disformal transformations, in the sense that applying a disformal transformation to any theory of this class yields a theory which again lies in the same class.
 The Lagrangian of these theories is given by a polynomial of arbitrary order in a number of tensorial building blocks.
 Further, we considered the restricted case of actions which are at most quadratic in these building blocks, and which by itself forms a disformally invariant subclass.
 For the latter class we explicitly derived all terms whose linear combination constitutes the general form of the action.

 Our results show that the studies of disformal transformations in scalar-curvature gravity~\cite{Zumalacarregui:2013pma,Ezquiaga:2017ner} can be generalized also to scalar-torsion theories.
 In this work we have undertaken a first step in this direction, by focusing on general disformal transformations only, and by explicitly constructing an invariant class of actions by applying these transformations to the torsion tensor.
 One may follow a similar approach as in the scalar-curvature case and consider the restricted case of special disformal transformations, which do not depend on the kinetic term of the scalar field, or the even more general case of extended disformal transformations, which also include second order derivatives of the scalar field.
 Given these different sets of transformations, one may study their orbits in the space of scalar-torsion Lagrangians, and investigate whether these yield healthy higher order theories, in a similar fashion to the healthy beyond Horndeski theories~\cite{Zumalacarregui:2013pma,Gleyzes:2014dya,Gao:2014soa,Langlois:2015cwa,Crisostomi:2016czh,BenAchour:2016fzp,Kobayashi:2019hrl}.
-Another question of particular interest is whether the recently proposed teleparallel extension of Horndeski gravity~\cite{Bahamonde:2019shr} is invariant under special disformal transformations, as it is the case for the scalar-curvature Horndeski class.
+Another question of particular interest is whether the recently proposed teleparallel extension of Horndeski gravity~\cite{Bahamonde:2019shr} is invariant under special disformal transformations, as it is the case for the scalar-curvature Horndeski class~\cite{Bettoni:2013diz}.

 A different direction of further studies besides exhaustively charting the landscape of scalar-torsion theories is to study the phenomenology of extended models such as those presented in this article.
 A promising approach for this work is given by extending the formalism of conformal invariants, which was originally developed for scalar-curvature theories of gravity~\cite{Jarv:2014hma} and later extended to scalar-torsion gravity~\cite{Hohmann:2018ijr}, to include also disformal transformations.
 Such an extended formalism would be useful for both scalar-curvature and scalar-torsion gravity, and potentially allow expressing observational properties of these theories in terms of invariant quantities.
+Potential applications include the post-Newtonian limit~\cite{Hohmann:2015kra} and cosmological dynamics, either following the Noether symmetry approach, as shown for scalar-curvature Horndeski gravity~\cite{Capozziello:2018gms}, or by using methods used in $f(T)$ cosmology for flat~\cite{Hohmann:2017jao} and non-flat~\cite{Capozziello:2018hly} spatial geometry.

 \funding{This work was supported by the Estonian Research Council through the Personal Research Funding project PRG356 and by the European Regional Development Fund through the Center of Excellence TK133 ``The Dark Side of the Universe''.}